wangxufire/awesome-stars/README.md

 ## C++

+- [TenDBCluster-TSpider](https://github.com/Tencent/TenDBCluster-TSpider) - TSpider is the proxy node of TenDB Cluster.
 - [ImHex](https://github.com/WerWolv/ImHex) - A Hex Editor for Reverse Engineers, Programmers and people that value their eye sight when working at 3 AM.
 - [360Controller](https://github.com/360Controller/360Controller) - TattieBogle Xbox 360 Driver (with improvements)
 - [trojan](https://github.com/trojan-gfw/trojan) - An unidentifiable mechanism that helps you bypass GFW.